harrycresswell/harry/content/articles/annual-review-2019.md

 - What didn’t go so well this year?
 - What did I learn this year?

-If you’ve ever read Atomic Habits by James Clear, then these questions should sound familiar.
+If you’ve ever read Atomic Habits by James Clear, then these questions will sound familiar.

 By reflecting on these questions I hope to better understand where I need to focus my time and energy in the year ahead.
 Life moves fast and I find time and time again that slowing down is the best way to stay ahead.